 Mental Health and Substance Use Outpatient Services offers group treatment in Dialectical Behaviour Therapy (DBT) for people with Borderline Personality Disorder.
 This program is available only for residents of Vancouver.

 DBT is a system of therapy developed by Dr. Marsha M. Linehan, a psychologist from the University of Washington, to treat individuals who have difficulties managing their emotions.
 DBT combines standard cognitive-behavioral techniques for emotional regulation, interpersonal effectiveness, and distress tolerance with concepts derived from meditative practices including mindful awareness and acceptance.

-Our DBT group therapy treatment runs for two hours once a week for 26-sessions.
+Our DBT group therapy treatment runs for 1.5 hours once a week for 26-sessions.
 For participants without a caseworker or mental health therapist, we also offer a total of 12 individual DBT sessions in addition to group therapy.

 There is no DBT Intake scheduled at this time.

 If you have already self-referred to, or participated in, our DBT program, please wait a year before re-referring yourself to this program.